on this page

 The CCS percentage you’re entitled to depends on your family’s income.

-The income limit to get the maximum CCS is increasing.
-Families earning up to $80,000 will get an increased maximum CCS amount, from 85% to 90%.
+The income limit to get the maximum CCS has increased.
+Families earning up to $80,000 can get an increased maximum CCS amount, from 85% to 90%.

 If you earn over $80,000 you may get a subsidy starting from 90%.
 This will go down by 1% for each $5,000 of income your family earns.
 You’ll either get more subsidy or have no change to your entitlement.